Cuis-Smalltalk/Learning-Cuis/README.md

 # Beginners:

-Take a look at Quick-UI-Tour.
+Take a look at Quick-UI-Tour (click on file 'Quick-UI-Tour.md' above).

 Get Cuis from https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev

-Look at the Terse Guide (World Menu -> Help -> Terse Guide)
+Look at the Terse Guide (World Menu -> Help -> Terse Guide to Cuis)

 Look at documentation available for other wonderful Smalltalk implementations
 - http://squeak.org/documentation/